hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/transactions/can-a-user-send-transaction-to-self.md

-# Can a user send a transaction to themselves?
+# Can a user send transaction to self?

 Yes, sending payments to your own payment address is possible.
 Users are still expected to pay transaction fees though.